xTsuKiZox/fallout_shelter_visualize/README.md

 # Utilization
 1. To use Fallout Shelter Visualize, download the code in : Code > Download ZIP
 2. From your computer, open the folder that contains the Fallout Shelter Visualize Software,
+3. Right-click and "open",
+4. Enjoy !

+OR

-3. Right-click and tap "open a terminal" or "open",
+3. Right-click and tap "open a terminal",
 4. Write this command in the terminal :
 ``` py main.py ```
 5. Enjoy !